cilium/scaffolding/README.md

 # scaffolding
-Ansible Automation to bring up a Performance SUT
+Ansible Automation to bring up a Performance SUT for Cilium Performance testing

 # Quickstart